-Phase 2 is a public programme of exhibitions and events that explores the intersection between art, design and engineering.
-Founded in 2008, the programme supports new collaborations across these disciplines as well as showcasing stories from Arup’s cultural heritage.
-Phase 2 also presents artists whose work provides fresh perspectives on the built environment.
+Phase 2 is Arup’s cultural programme of exhibitions and events that explores the intersection between art, design and engineering.
+Founded in 2008, the programme supports new collaborations across these disciplines and as well as showcasing stories from Arup’s rich cultural history.

-For more information, please contact [email protected] or follow us on social media for the latest updates:
+For more information, please contact [email protected] or follow ArupPhase2 on Instagram for the latest updates.

 Wayne Binitie: Ice Floor

 25 November 2019 – 14 February 2020

 Arup presents Ice Floor, a new Phase 2 commission about climate change that has been developed by UK born artist Wayne Binitie in collaboration with the British Antarctic Survey, a world leading centre for polar science.
 Since 1979 summer sea-ice extent in the Arctic has reduced at 10% per decade.
 Some major glaciers that drain the Antarctic and Greenland ice sheets have accelerated by as much as 50%, adding to sea level rise.